juparave/mylogger/readme.md

 # mylogger

 `mylogger` is a simple logging utility for Go projects.
-Using go's `slog` but with separated outputs for `stdout` and `stderr`.
+Using Go's `slog` but with separated outputs for `stdout` and `stderr`.

 ## Installation